 The stately building had eight classrooms, two recitation rooms, an office, and a 600-seat auditorium on the third floor.
 After the San Francisco earthquake of 1906, the third story developed some cracks and was eventually removed.
 The entire building was razed in 1939 to make way for the Primary School (presently Marie Bauer School).

-The third incarnation of Paso Robles High School and its current location opened in 1980 on Niblick Road, and the old high school became the George H.
+The third incarnation of Paso Robles High School and its current location on Niblick Road opened in 1980.
+The old high school became George H. Flamson Middle School.